NEW ANGLIA MANUSCRIPT PRIZE

 13. The decision of the judges is final and no correspondence will be entered into regarding the judging process.

-14. The winning entries will receive £500 and representation from Laxfield Literary Associates.
+14. The winning entry will receive £500 and representation from Laxfield Literary Associates.